kaitlynyancey/daytripper-app/README.md

 ### Link to Day Tripper Live App: [https://daytripper-app.vercel.app/](https://daytripper-app.vercel.app/)
 ### Link to Day Tripper API Repository: [https://github.com/kaitlynyancey/daytripper-api](https://github.com/kaitlynyancey/daytripper-api)
-- Documentation of the Daytripper API endpoints can be found in the README file in the repository.
+- Documentation of the API endpoints can be found in the README file in the Day Tripper API repository.
 ___
 ## Screenshots: